camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-dmn-models.md

 You can use the above mentioned tooling to convert your DMN models from Camunda Platform 7 to Camunda Platform 8.

-The following elements/attributes are not supported :
+The following elements/attributes are not supported:

 - `Version Tag` is not supported in Camunda Platform 8
 - `History Time to Live` is not supported in Camunda Platform 8